-Dr Hannah Sullivan, Hannah.sullivan@new.ox.ac.uk Dr David Dwan, david.dwan@ell.ox.ac.uk
+Dr Stefano-Maria Evangelista, stefano-maria.evangelista@trinity.ox.ac.uk Professor Laura Marcus, laura.marcus@ell.ox.ac.uk

 The Faculty is committed to creating a happy and healthy working environment, where everyone is treated with respect and dignity.
 We do not tolerate any form of harassment or bullying.